 Is my trauma big enough to be labelled as “Trauma”?

-Trauma, to me, means that there was once an experience or many, whether known or unknown, that now rest within our body, mind, and soul in complex and individualistic ways.
-These “ways” are emotion-driven residual impacts which rise up at known, unknown, and inconvenient times when (and only when) we are safe enough to experience them.
+To me, “trauma” is simply that there was once an experience, whether known or unknown, that now rest within our body, mind, and soul in complex and individualistic ways post-event.
+We are not healing from the event, we are healing from the trauma that lies in us afterwards.

-Our mind, body, and soul will never move out of survival (in little to big ways) if we do not hold some form of safety.
+Our mind, body, and soul can never move out of survival if we do not hold some form of safety.
 This is both assuring and agonizing, I know.
 Many never get to that point.
 They never hold the resources or “option” to feel because they are demanded to survive.
 They are forced to remain in one-or-more cycles of abuse/racism/segregation/marginalization.
-Moving from one trauma to another, on constant loop, without the privilege to change that.
+Moving from one trauma to another, on constant loop, without the ability and resource to change that.

 We can never truly question why someone doesn’t “Just leave,” or why someone uses that socially-demonized “X” to cope.
 Residual impacts turn into coping mechanisms, and without safety or resource to be modified, pile up.
 Forcing individuals to obtain methods of any kind to survive and endure, in any way they are able.
 It’s valid.
 Survival is valid.
 Nevertheless, survival erodes us.

 I am sorry for how you have been demanded to endure whatever it is you know.
 You are undoubted.